NikitaZhukovsky/financial-management/README.md

 • You can Add and Delete expense categories
 • Record your completed transactions
+• You can view transactions by category
 • You can add your own sources of incomes
 • Viewing the current balance
 • View all transactions
 • Swagger
+• Prospector
 • Celery
+• Auth Test
 • Sending monthly transaction statistics in PDF format

 # Requirements: